imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 ##How to access the WorkflowService EJB from a Plugin
-Implementing a Imixs Workflow Plugin is an easy way to extend the behavior of the Workflow Management System.
-A plugin is a simple Java Class (POJO) which makes it easy to implement.
-The WorkflowKernel provides a plugin with informations about the environment the plugin runs in.
+Implementing a Imixs-Workflow Plug-in is an easy way to extend the behavior of the Imixs-Workflow engine.
+A plug-in is a simple Java Class (POJO) which makes it easy to implement.
+The WorkflowKernel provides a plug-in with informations about the environment the plug-in runs in.
 Each plugin class gets an instance of the interface WorkflowContext during the initialization of the plug-in.
 This interface represents the context the plugin currently runs in.
-The context depends on the concrete WorkflowManager implementation which is calling a plugin to process a workitem.
+The context depends on the concrete WorkflowManager implementation which is calling a plug-in to process a workitem.

-If a plug-in runs in the Imixs JEE Workflow Engine, the WorkflowContext is an instance of the  WorkflowService EJB.
+If a plug-in runs in the Imixs-Workflow Engine, the WorkflowContext is an instance of the  WorkflowService EJB.
 This behavior makes it easy to access the functionality provided by the WorkflowEngine  directly through a plugin.
 The following example shows how to access the WorkflowService and ModelService EJBs to determine the latest model version used in the WorkflowInstance:

 	public void init(WorkflowContext actx) throws Exception {
 		super.init(actx);